Radio Caroline Society web shop header STATION SITE The Beat Fleet A4 book

 There are moments of 'Milliganesque' lunacy.
 There are moments of abject despair.
 But through it all there is humour and determination.

-This is the story behind the highly popular Land Based ‘Pirate’ Radio Station bundled with an exclusive new ‘Radio Jackie The CD’ audio disc If you have the book then visit our LISTEN page
+This is the story behind the highly popular Land Based ‘Pirate’ Radio Station bundled with an exclusive new ‘Radio Jackie The CD’ audio disc If you have the book then visit our Audio items page

 Radio Jackie Book EXCLUSIVE NEW CD!
 Double souvenir of Radio Jackie book PLUS new audio CD complete with extensive sleeve notes on this famous land based station that defied the establishment for so long